thedevyashsaini/rusticle/README.md

 Welcome to Rusticle, the programming language that combines the elegance of Rust with the simplicity of a popsicle!
 Whether you're declaring variables, writing functions, or importing packages, Rusticle makes it a breeze.
 Just like a popsicle on a hot day, Rusticle is refreshing and easy to enjoy.
 So grab your favorite flavor, dive into the code, and let the cool syntax of Rusticle chill your programming woes away!

+P.S.: The entire vibe syntax should work flawlessly... except for while loops.
+Why?
+Well, somewhere between my brilliant ideas and their execution, I managed to break them.
+Oh, and don’t even try package installation—it’s as broken as my hopes of loading the module correctly.
+Both of these hiccups exist because I messed up in multiple places.
+Think of it as a feature: you get to admire my creativity in breaking things!

 ## Installation & Usage

 Install Rust on your machine